Arts & Culture near

 San Antonio Community Resource Directory

-Hotlines and Virtual Assistance
+Online and Virtual Assistance

-?The Boerne Concert Band is a non-profit organization providing a venue for local musicians to present popular music in concert for family oriented audiences to enjoy.
+?The Boerne Concert Band is a non-profit organization providing a venue for local musicians to present popular music in concert for family-oriented audiences to enjoy.

-Email us for information on upcoming events or check out our Facebook page.
+Please email us for information on upcoming events or check out our Facebook page.

-Larry Schmidt - Music Director Send email
+Larry Schmidt Send email

 Russell Hill Rogers Musical Evenings at San Fernando Cathedral merge the historic architecture of the nation's oldest continuously operating Catholic sanctuary with enchanting music of some of the finest, award-winning artists from around the globe.